June 22, 2021

 Meet the Malayan Tapir (Tapirus indicus).
 There are four species of tapirs in the world, but this is the only one found in Asia, specifically on the island of Sumatra in Indonesia, Myanmar, Malayan Peninsula and Thailand.

 The four living species of tapirs are:

 ● Mountain Tapir (Tapirus pinchaque)

-The Malay tapir is also the largest tapir species, weighing up to 350 kg and measuring 1.8 meters long.
+The Malayan or Malay Tapir is the largest tapir species, weighing up to 350 kg and measuring 1.8 meters long.
 It’s one of the 76 mammal species identified by the Restorasi Ekosistem Riau team on the Kampar Peninsula.